 Ask any Scrum master, and that’s all you’ll hear them talking about.

 But as sprints are so essential to Scrum, your project management tool needs to be able to handle them effectively.

 ClickUp lets you create Sprint Lists that break down the deliverables for each sprint.
-As these are checklists, you can quickly check items off as you progress.
+As these are checklists, you can quickly check items off as you progress through the current sprint.

-You can even add Scrum points to these lists to determine how long it’ll take to finish your product backlog.
+You can even add Scrum points to these lists to determine how long it’ll take to finish your Scrum backlog.